CVH-Lernfabrik/serverless_plc/OPC_UA/README.md

         provide encrypted communication inside a closed sub-network.

     5. What is left to do is to make sure that our OPC-server is automatically started on every boot up.
-This can be achieved by using Raspbians systemd initialization process.
-Start by creating a new file opcua.service.
+This can be achieved by making use of Raspbians systemd initialization process.
+Start by creating a new file opcua.service in /usr/local/lib/systemd or /etc/systemd/usr.

+        Annotation: This file has to follow the usual systemd syntax conventions.
+        For further information refer to the official systemd documentation (man systemd).

         An example can be found under ./scripts/opcua.service.
+Afterwards, enable the service by executing

+            sudo systemctl enable opcua.service

+        Now the OPC-server is automatically started on every boot up.
+It can furthermore be manually controlled by

+            sudo systemctl start/stop/status opcua.service

 server -> /usr/local/src -------------> /usr/local/OPC-UA oder ~/OPC-UA
 softlink /usr/local/src/opcua -> /usr/local/bin
 systemd service -> /usr/local/lib/systemd/system/opcua.service

--> IPTABLES aktivieren
--> SYSTEMCTL ENABLE opcua.service